-vi.
+iv.
 All team officials must have a current BC Soccer Photo Identification Card.

 c.
-Transfer/Registration Deadlines
+Player Pickups

 i.
-All players must be registered seven (7) days before taking part in any Cup Competition.
+Player pickups may be used for Island Cup.

 ii.
-A player is entitled to a transfer by January 15th of the current year for the Coastal/winter-playing season.
-A player shall not be allowed to transfer during the team's playing season without the consent of the team for which the player is registered.
+Player pickups may only be used to allow teams to have enough players to compete.
+It is not designed to allow teams to strengthen their roster by dropping players to pick up stronger players.
+Any team proven to abuse this privilege will be subject to discipline.

 iii.
-A player currently under suspension and seeking a transfer is not eligible to play until the suspension has been served.
+A team may pick up BC Soccer registered players to bring their roster up to the number of players on the team’s affiliation form for the current season, or up to a maximum of 16 players.

 iv.
-All players must be transferred to their new team seven (7) days before taking part in the Island Cup Competition or any associated play downs to the Island Cup.

-v.
-Players competing in the Island Cup will be eligible to play at the Tier 2 level and will not be Cup Tied to their Tier 3 or Tier 4 team if that team moves on to Provincial B Championship.

-d.
-Player Permits

-i.
-Teams competing in the Island Cup may use players playing on an Island Cup Permit form, subject to rules following.
-PLEASE NOTE THESE RULES MAY DIFFER FROM ANY LEAGUE’S RULES.

-ii.
-A team may permit up to three BC Soccer registered players to bring their roster up to the number of players on the team's affiliation form for the current season, or up to a maximum of 16, whichever is lower.
-However, teams may not permit players to replace players under suspension.

-iii.
-The purpose of permits is only to allow teams to have enough players to compete in the Island Cup.
-Teams are not allowed to strengthen their roster by dropping players to pick up stronger ones.
-Any team attempting to release a player from their roster to make room for a permitted player will face disciplinary action.

-iv.
-Players may be permitted from teams playing at a lower calibre of play at the same or lower age, OR the same or lower calibre of play at a lower age level.
+Players may be picked up from teams playing at a lower calibre of play at the same or lower age, OR the same or lower calibre of play at a lower age level.
 For Island Cup permit purposes, the ‘calibre of play’ is based on the division a team was playing on December 1st.
 In number-based leagues, all ‘Tier 1’ divisions are considered one calibre, all ‘Tier 2’ is one calibre, all ‘Tier 3’ is one calibre, and all ‘Tier 4’ is considered one calibre etc.

 v.
-Team may only permit players whose own team has already been eliminated from or did not qualify for Island Cup play.
+Teams may only pick up players whose own team has already been eliminated from or did not qualify for Island Cup play.

 vi.
-Island Cup teams may only permit players registered with other teams in their club.
-The only exception is if a club does not operate any other team in a lower calibre at the age/gender, the club, with district approval, can apply for permission from the Coastal Cup Committee for its B Cup team to be allowed to permit from teams of another club in its district.
+Island Cup teams may only pick up players registered with other teams from within their club.
+The only exception is if a club does not operate any other team in a lower calibre at the age/gender, the club, with district approval, can apply for permission from the Regional Organizing Committee to be allowed to pick up from teams of another club in its district.

 vii.
-Out of district players, suspended players and players registered to U12 or younger teams may not be permitted.
+Out of district players, suspended players and players registered to U12 or younger teams may not be picked up.

 viii.
-A permitted player’s own team for clauses iv-vi shall be the team the player was registered with for the winter season.

-x.
-Permits are only valid if they have received district approval.
-Completed forms must be submitted to the Island Cup Committee no later than 48 hours prior to the start of the first match.
+Pick ups are only valid if they have received district approval.
+Completed pick up forms must be submitted to the Regional Organizing Committee no later than 48 hours prior to the start of the first match.

-e.
+d.
 Uniforms